spritely/Foundations.WebApi/README.md

 }
 ```

-Next, you will need to setup your App.config for a console hosted application or Web.config for an IIS hosted application.

 ### App.config
+Next, you will need to setup your App.config for a console hosted application.

 ```xml
 <configuration>
     <appSettings>